How to Move Documents Folder from C to D Drive in Windows Server - Qiling

 Click Move to change Documents folder location

 Step 5.
-Select "D" drive as the target location on the pop-up window and click "Select Folder" to confirm.
+Select the "D" drive as the target location and click "Select Folder" to confirm.

 Browse a new location for Documents folder

 Step 6.
-Click "OK" to confirm and "Yes" to allow Windows Server to move the Documents folder from C to D drive.
+The user is prompted to confirm and allow Windows Server to move the Documents folder from the C drive to the D drive.

 Confirm to change location of Documents from C to D

-Wait for the process to complete, and after this, restart your Server computer.
-When the computer boots up, the Documents folder and the folder will automatically move to the D drive.
+1 paragraph shortly: Wait for the process to complete, then restart your Server computer.
+After booting up, the Documents folder and the folder will automatically move to the D drive.

 Bonus Tip: One-Click to Move Documents Folder from C to D in Servers